smitrichard/ABNAMROassessment/README.md

 the endpoint: GET /ISOcountrycode should return the youngest age group and corresponding mean GDP value
 -	Setup a connection to the data

-to create a data connection...
+This usually involves creating a connection string with the information of the database and authentication.

 Files:
--	Folder part2
+-	in Folder ABNpart2

 Part 3